 We’ve put together the best bullet journal page ideas specifically for beginners - these are quick tips and techniques that you can refer back to when creating your page spreads.

 Idea #1 - Leave space for a cover page

 An easy monthly spread cover page could look like this "February" cover page from @bulletjournalnoob.

 A cover page is the first page of a new section in your bullet journal.
 And creating a cover spread is a perfect place to include monthly goals, a monthly log, calendar view, or anything else you want to track.
 Another great idea for a bullet journal beginner is to just write a simple section title, like the month name.
 It’s also a key page for syncing with your index page.
 So, even if you don’t have time to design it when you start planning, leave space for a cover page and go back to it later.

-Idea #2 - Reference a calendar for monthly spreads
+Idea #2 - Use a calendar layout for bujo monthly spreads

 This may seem like a no-brainer, but trust us, it’s important!
 Before you get out your ruler to design a calendar grid on your monthly spread, we highly recommend you take a look at a real calendar.
 Make sure you know which days the month begins and ends.
 And decide how you want to list your days of the week along the top accordingly.
 A quick glance at a calendar may change how you design your bullet journal page.

 Idea #3 - Use sticky notes instead of drawing boxes

 An easy hack is to use sticky notes as boxes in your bullet journal like @letsliveandlearn.